SonnyLarsson/4-in-a-row-react/README.md

 As of now, gameplay takes place purely per client/browser.
 Adding the possibility of playing against opponents online would make the game a lot mote interesting.

-# I Started this project with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run: